seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt*

 ### SCENE XII.
 Egypt.
-OCTAVIUS CAESAR’s camp.
+OCTAVIUS CAESAR's camp.

 *Enter OCTAVIUS CAESAR, DOLABELLA, THYREUS, with others*

 **OCTAVIUS CAESAR**
-Let him appear that’s come from Antony.
+Let him appear that's come from Antony.
 Know you him?

 **DOLABELLA**
-Caesar, ’tis his schoolmaster:
+Caesar, 'tis his schoolmaster:
-An argument that he is pluck’d, when hither
+An argument that he is pluck'd, when hither
 He sends so poor a pinion off his wing,
 Which had superfluous kings for messengers
 Not many moons gone by.